Gyadarun/symfbnb/README.md

 # symfbnb, just a humble symfony project to learn the framework

+- Visible at https://symfbnb.herokuapp.com/ (Disable adblocks, it may blocks some parts)

 # If you want to try it :

  1 - Create a database